 Activity note: Hotel check-in available from 3:00 p.m.

-Afternoon: Program Registration: After you have your room assignment, come over to the Road Scholar table to register with the program staff, to get your welcome packet containing your name-tag, up-to-date schedule and other important information, and to confirm the time and location of the Orientation session.
+Afternoon: Program Registration 3:00-5:00 p.m.: After checking into the hotel and getting your room assignment, come over to the Road Scholar table to register with the program staff, to get your welcome packet containing your name-tag, up-to-date schedule and other important information, and to confirm the time and location of the Orientation session.
 If you arrive late, please ask for your packet at the front desk when you check in.
-Orientation: The Group Leader will greet everyone with a warm welcome and lead introductions.
+Orientation at 5:00 p.m.: The Group Leader will greet everyone with a warm welcome and lead introductions.
 We will review the program theme, the up-to-date daily schedule and any changes, discuss safety guidelines, emergency procedures, roles and responsibilities, and answer any questions you may have.
 Transportation for program-related activities will be via motorcoach unless specified otherwise.
 Free time is reserved for your personal independent exploration.
 Please be aware that program activities, schedules, and personnel may need to change due to local circumstances.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.

-Dinner: Plated meal or buffet in hotel meeting room; selections usually include a choice of entrées and coffee, tea and water.
+Dinner: Plated meal or buffet at 6:30 p.m. in our hotel meeting room; selections usually include a choice of entrées and coffee, tea and water.

 Evening: Take the rest of the evening to continue getting to know your fellow participants, relax, and get a good night’s sleep for the full day ahead.

-Activity note: Walking up to two miles over course of the day over varied terrain with inclines; standing up to one hour at a time with limited opportunities to sit at some site visits.
+Activity note: Getting on/off motorcaoch; walking up to several blocks over the course of the day over varied terrain with inclines; standing up to one hour at a time with limited opportunities to sit at some site visits.

 Breakfast: Hotel's hot breakfast buffet includes scrambled eggs, sausage, Belgian waffles, biscuits and gravy.
 Plus fresh fruit, bagels, pastries, juices, hot and cold cereals, toast, milk, coffee, tea and more.

-Morning: This morning we'll learn about the history of the area that is now New Mexico, from its earliest Native American inhabitants to the Spanish Conquistadors and Anglo settlers who followed.
-We'll also hear about Santa Fe, "The City Different."
-We'll then head out on foot to explore Santa Fe's Plaza area, the historic heart of the city.
-We'll visit the impressive Romanesque-style Cathedral Basilica of St. Francis of Assisi, the intriguing Loretto Chapel, and other sites as time permits.
+Morning: This morning our Group Leader will lead a discussion about the history of the area that is now New Mexico, from its earliest Ancestral Puebloan inhabitants to the Spanish and American soldiers and settlers who followed.
+We'll also hear about Santa Fe and why it's called "The City Different."
+We'll then board our coach and set out to explore Santa Fe's Plaza area, the historic heart of the city.
+We'll visit the impressive Cathedral Basilica of St. Francis of Assisi, the intriguing Loretto Chapel, and other sites as time permits.

-Lunch: Plated meal or buffet at a popular local dining spot; selections include traditional New Mexican dishes, as well as non-New Mexican options, coffee, tea and water (additional beverages available for purchase.)
+Lunch: Buffet at a popular local dining spot; selections include traditional New Mexican dishes, as well as non-New Mexican options, coffee, tea and water (additional beverages available for purchase.)

-Afternoon: After lunch, we'll walk across the Plaza for an expert-led walk through the New Mexico History Museum and the Palace of the Governors, the oldest public administration building in the US.
-On this excursion, we will learn the history of the governance of New Mexico from the Pueblo people, the Spanish, Mexicans and finally as a part of the US.
-Artifacts from each of these time periods are housed within these two museums.
-After our museum visits, we will take a short walk to the New Mexico State Capitol Building, known locally as "The Roundhouse" because of its unique architectural design based on the traditional Zia sun symbol.
+Afternoon: After lunch, we'll board our coach and take a short drive to the New Mexico State Capitol Building, known locally as "The Roundhouse" because of its unique architectural design based on the traditional Zia sun symbol.
 The capitol building houses an impressive art collections featuring the work of New Mexican painters, photographers and sculptors.
 Return to the hotel following the capitol visit.

 Evening: At leisure.

-Activity note: Walking and standing for up to two hours on Museum Hill.
+Activity note: Getting on/off coach; traveling approximately 30 miles over for up to an hour over the course of the day; walking and standing for up to two hours on Museum Hill.

 Breakfast: Hotel buffet.